SamProell/samproell.io-code/posts/ai/asl-detector-with-mediapipe-wsl/README.md

     --split "train100:100" --split "train50:50" \
     --split "test10:10" --split "test:50"
 ```
-You can pass multiple `--split` options.
+You can pass the `--split` option multiple times.
 Each should be given in the form
 `"<name>:<size>"`.
 For each split, a corresponding folder is created, which
 replicates the structure of the dataset, but only uses the specified number of
 instances for each class.